r1k0/kigen/README.rst

 As long as we have to make bash calls, we'll have to have to control the return value of that call.
 Hence the return 0 logic you can find here and there in KIGen.

-**KIGen is on purpose using simple syntax: it's a relaxing project, a drink a smoke some music and let's geek around, that's the spirit.
+**KIGen is on purpose using simple syntax: it's a relaxing project, a smoke some music and let's geek around, that's the spirit.
 It's not rocket science but I do enjoy a lot writing code.** ;P